Reunion Dinner (film): Release

-The film was directed by Singaporean director Ong Kuo Sin, his previous film is Number 1 (2020).
+The film was directed by Singaporean director Ong Kuo Sin; his previous film was Number 1 (2020), which also starred Mark Lee and Henry Thia.
 Filming was completed in July 2021 in Singapore.

-It starred China-based Singaporean actor Lawrence Wong and Chinese actress Cya Liu, and its cast includes well-known Singaporean actors and actress Mark Lee, Xiang Yun, Guo Liang, Zhu Houren, Hong Kong-based Malaysian veteran actress Mimi Choo and multilingual comedian Dasa DD, as well as special appearances by Ferlyn G, Joel Choo.
+It starred Malaysian-born Singaporean actor Lawrence Wong and Chinese actress Cya Liu, and its cast includes well-known Singaporean actors and actress Mark Lee, Xiang Yun, Guo Liang, Zhu Houren, Hong Kong-based Malaysian veteran actress Mimi Choo and multilingual comedian Dasa DD, as well as special appearances by Ferlyn G, Joel Choo.

 The film was released on 20 January 2022 in Singapore and 31 January 2022 in Malaysia during the Chinese New Year period.
 It was also released on iQIYI for the China market on 27 January 2022.